Snapchat Planet Order is one of the most misunderstood features on the app.

 -

-Does Snapchat Planet Order Affect Anything on Your Account?
+Does Snapchat Planet Order Affect Anything Else?

 -